Photography by Sands Photo

 I’m an archivist and oral historian.
 I combine archival and public history methods to record human experiences, preserve knowledge for future generations, and inspire people through creative media.

 I have an MA in Public History from Duquesne University, and I’m a Certified Archivist (CA) and Digital Archives Specialist (DAS).
 I’m also an active member of the Society of American Archivists and the Oral History Association, where I’m chair of the Membership Committee.
-When I’m not working, you can find me gardening, backpacking, skiing, rafting, and enjoying nature with my wonderful husband and two dogs.

 Contact Me